 About the artist

-Gabrielle Jennings is a multi-media artist and Associate Professor teaching in the Graduate Art program at the ArtCenter College of Design in Pasadena.
-Jennings' visual work blends media critique with the autobiographical, often appropriatingfrom television and magazines.
-Most recently, Jennings' solo show "Country Roads" in Los Angeles, paired the back to the land movement of the 1970's, with television shows from the same era like Little House on the Prairie and Green Acres.
+Gabrielle Jennings is an artist, writer and Associate Professor teaching in the Graduate Art program at the ArtCenter College of Design in Pasadena.
+Jennings' visual work blends media critique with the autobiographical, often appropriating from television and magazines.
+Jennings' solo show "Country Roads" in Los Angeles, paired the ‘back to the land’ movement of the ‘70s, with television shows from the same era like Little House on the Prairie and Green Acres.

 Jennings has edited a collection of essays for University of California Press Abstract Video: The Moving Image in Contemporary Art.
 This groundbreaking volume includes a diverse set of essays centered around the question of abstraction in the moving image arts.

 Jennings has been artist in residence at Kunstlerhaus Bethanien, Berlin and 200 Gertrude Street Artist Spaces, Melbourne and has been honored with support from such organizations as the Art Matters Fellowship, Philip Morris Kunstforderung, and the Samsung Faculty Enrichment Grant.
 Among others, writers Harold Fricke, Jeremy Gilbert-Rolfe, Cay Sophie Rabinowitz, and Jan Tumlir have written about her work.